Access full report

 Measuring the ROI of data products should not be an exhausting and inefficient activity; rather, it should be a capability that’s embedded deep into the product lifecycle.
 As data products evolve, the metrics should too.
 ROI tracking automation allows teams to take corrective measures well in advance, stay aligned with business objectives, and optimise impact effectively.

 This is where a Data Developer Platform (DDP) plays a vital role.
-With the automation of observability and data governance, DDP eliminates the need for collecting KPIs and spreadsheets manually.
-The platform-oriented dashboards offer real-time visibility into metrics such as usage, lineage, uptime, as well as SLA adherence.
+With the automation of observability and data governance, a DDP eliminates manual KPI collection.
+Its dashboards provide real-time visibility into metrics including usage, data quality scores, lineage, uptime, and SLA adherence — giving teams a continuous, live view of data roi across all products.

 Enterprises should also be mindful of the fact that even automation won't be enough.
 For a system to ensure continuous ROI measurement, there’s a need for cross-functional collaboration, too.
 Where product managers ensure alignment with business objectives, engineering teams develop the right observability points, and domain teams assess the value impact.
 Such shared ownership helps in creating a culture of value realisation and accountability.